qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 When capturing, reshaping, splitting new or existing geometries you also have the possibility to use the Advanced Digitizing panel.
-You can digitize lines exactly parallel or at a specific angle or lock lines to specific angles.
-Furthermore you can enter coordinates directly so that you can make a precise definition for your new geometry.
+You can digitize lines exactly parallel or perpendicular to a particular angle or lock lines to specific angles.
+Furthermore, you can enter coordinates directly so that you can make a precise definition of your new geometry.

 .. _figure_advanced_digitizing: